 We have been witnessing divergence between front end development and back-end development of late; wherein the traditional practices of full-stack single app development are losing relevance.

 All it’s going to boil down to is to use the stack best-suited to the job you need to perform – as the saying goes.
-Ruby on Rails is still going to continue to evolve and for many people, it is going to be their choice of framework for full-stack application development.
+RoR is still going to continue to evolve and for many people, it is going to be their choice of framework for full-stack application development.